grisu/gricli/src/main/resources/help/globals/memory.md

     set memory 1g        : sets memory to 1 GB (1024 MB)
     set memory 1g200m    : sets memory to 1224 MB

-To view the memory of a job before sumbmission use the command 'print global memory'.
+To view the memory of a job before submission use the command 'print global memory'.
 To view the memory of a job after submission use the command 'print job <jobname> memory.

 Example usage: